Lb-shell (LSE:LBP) Quick Ratio: 6.73 (As of May. 2018) — 48% Above Median

 * Competitive companies are chosen from companies within the same industry, with headquarter located in same country, with closest market capitalization; x-axis shows the market cap, and y-axis shows the term value; the bigger the dot, the larger the market cap.
 Note that "N/A" values will not show up in the chart.

-Lb-shell's Quick Ratio Distribution in the Industrial Products Industry
+Lb-shell Quick Ratio vs Industrial Products Industry

 For the Industrial Products industry and Industrials sector, Lb-shell's Quick Ratio distribution charts can be found below: